 What Causes Tinnitus?

-There are a number of causes, with the most common being exposure to loud noise for a prolonged period of time.
-In this case, your hearing may be temporarily or permanently damaged, depending upon the severity of the sound.
+Most commonly, tinnitus is a side effect/symptom of underlying hearing loss.
+In some cases, exposure to loud noise for a prolonged period of time may be a significant factor, which could mean your hearing may be temporarily or permanently damaged, depending upon the severity of the sound.

 We can’t always tell whether your temporary damage will become permanent, but tinnitus is usually representative of an inner-ear problem.
 Tinnitus research is ongoing, and the mechanisms that cause tinnitus in the brain and inner ear are being more closely studied.
 Some possible causes are: